getmaxun/maxun_docs/docs/robot/options.md

 ## 2. Delete

-An existing robot can be deleted only **if the robot does not have any associated runs**.
-For example, if a robot has been run 5 times in total, then these 5 runs would need to be deleted in order to delete the robot.
+An existing robot can be deleted only if the robot does not have any associated runs.
+For example, if a robot has 3 runs, all 3 runs must be deleted before the robot is deleted.

 ![Maxun Delete Option](delete_option.png)